 From Syntagma square, take Ermou west towards Monastiraki.
 To find Ermou, stand in front of the fountain in the middle of the Syntagma square keeping the Parliament to your back.
 The street right in front of you is Ermou.

-Most of the shops sell fashion items, apparel, and electronics, but soon the street will take you to the ancient church of Panagia Kapnikarea.
+Most of the shops sell fashion items, apparel, and electronics.
+Soon you will see the ancient church of Panagia Kapnikarea in the middle of the street. [map]

-Make a left onto Mitropoleos street, and enjoy a leisurely walk flanked by restaurants most of which offer gyros and grilled meats.
-Mitropoleos quickly will bring you to Mitropoleos square where you will be confronted with the stately Cathedral (Mitropolis) of Athens.
+Within a few blocks, you will find Mitropoleos square where you will be confronted with the stately Cathedral (Mitropolis) of Athens.

-While the Athens Cathedral is large and imposing, it’s not the most important church in the square.
+In Mitropoleos Square [map] Athens Cathedral dominates with its large and imposing shape.
+But it’s not the most important church in the square.

 Right next to the large cathedral, don’t miss the beautiful and historic Agios Eleftherios church.

 What the little structure lacks in size, makes up with beautiful proportions, elegant silhouette, and decorative details.
-Look closely and you will see many marble stones embedded in it’s red brick walls.
+Look closely and you will see many marble stones and statue fragments embedded in it’s red brick walls.

-Most of these marble fragments came from the Acropolis at a time (a few hundred years ago) when the local authorities considered the ancient monument to be just a convenient quarry of building material.
+Most of these marble fragments came from the Acropolis at a time (just a few hundred years from today) when the local authorities considered the ancient monument to be a convenient quarry of building material.

-The restaurants on Mitropoleos square are on the expensive side of life, but having a beverage here might not be a bad idea if you are tired.
+The restaurants on Mitropoleos square are on the expensive side, but having a beverage here might not be a bad idea to recharge your batteries and enjoy some people-watching.

 This is a pedestrian only street, lined with open-frond shops, that sell everything from cheap kitsch, to t-shirts, to quality gold jewelry, handicrafts, to leather and fur products.